The Wu-Tang Clan Talk Obama, Gay Rap and ODB

 What's your opinion on the gay rap scene?

-[Method Man walks by and sits a few yards across the lobby.]
+Method Man walks by and sits a few metres across the lobby.

 He stinking out my bathroom.
 He just laid a big old turd in my toilet.
 No one dumps in my fuckin’ toilet.
 This guy’s doing dumps in my fucking toilet.

 Method Man: He’s a pathological liar.
 His tongue is on steroids.
-By the time he was 15, he'd had every woman in our neighborhood.
+By the time he was 15, he'd had every woman in our neighbourhood.
 Playboy.
-They like his light eyes and brown skin.
+They like his light eyes and his brown skin.

 Any ladies in London?